Parts of city suffer from inundation, relief work expedited | Business

 Further, 11 subways in the metro remained closed for vehicular movement due to water-logging.

-There were no disruptions in operations at the airport while the Southern Railway announced cancelling a number of services and diversion of many others.
+There were no disruptions in operations at the airport while the Southern Railway announced cancellation of a number of services and diversion of many others.

+It also announced resumption of regular pattern of suburban services on the Chennai Beach-Chengalpet and Chennai Central-Arakkonam and Chintadripet-Velachery (MRTS) sections from Thursday onwards. ''In Chennai Central/Chennai Beach – Sullurupeta/Gummidipundi section, in lieu of regular services, special train services will be operated from Tiruvottiyur – Sullurupeta/Gummidipundi with frequency of 30 minutes,'' an official release said.

 Where water has cleared, cleaning of roads was being done, while supply of drinking water was also being ensured.